litmuschaos/litmus-docs/website/versioned_docs/version-2.1.0/user-guides/gitops-configuration.md

 - Some metadata will be pushed to your repository, that is the projectID of your project.
 - Now whenever you schedule a workflow, it will automatically be pushed to your repository.
 And that repository will be the single source of truth.

-**Note:** It is also possible to account for the workflows that are directly pushed to the git repository, after configuring GitOps.
+**Note:** It is also possible to account for the workflows that are created and pushed to the git repository directly, after configuring GitOps.
 In this case, if the workflow is a single run workflow, then it starts executing as soon as it is pushed to the repository.
 Alternatively, if the workflow is a scheduled workflow, then it executes as per the defined schedule.
+On the other hand, updating an existing workflow present in the git repository will not execute the workflow but only sync the workflow resource definition with the ChaosCenter, if applicable.

 ## Steps to configure Event-Triggered Chaos Injection